frabanalpresa/mbds/PITCHME.md

 <br>

-- Complete a **MSc** program in Data Science (you're on the right track!).
+- Complete a **MSc** program in Data Science (you're on the right track!) |
-- Complement your knowledge with some MOOC programs.
+- Complement your knowledge with some MOOC programs |
-- Practice with different problems.
+- Practice with different problems |
-- Enter Data Science competitions.
+- Enter Data Science competitions |
 - **Provide value to your company**

 ---